kabbo06/docker_overlay_using_vxlan/README.md

   **VM3: Docker Host2 (172.16.20.100/24)**

 # Scenario:
-Here, docker host1 is in *172.16.10.100/24* and docker host2 in *172.16.20.100/24*.
-They are is different network as  We will need bridge (br1) interface on each host and connect with docker internal network.
+Here, docker host1 is in *172.16.10.100/24* and docker host2 in *172.16.20.100/24* network.
+They are in different network as separated by layer 3.
+In this lab we wont use any docker network driver but insted configure our own network.
+We will need bridge interface on each host connectes with associated container network.
 In that case Open vSwitch (**OVS**) will be used.
-We will create two internal network ( **10.0.1.0/24**  and **10.0.2.0/24**) on each docker host and establish layer 2 connectivity between them.
-We will achive this by creating tunnel between these hosts.
-We will use vxlan tunneling for this experiment.
-So, our whole network scenario will look like this.
+We will create two internal network ( **net1: 10.0.1.0/24**  and **net2: 10.0.2.0/24**) on each docker host and establish layer 2 connectivity between them.
+We will achive this by creating VXLAN tunnel between these node.
+We will use two tunnels for **net1** and **net2**.
+Also, we will provide internet connectivity on these network and do some troubleshoot.
+So, our distributed docker network will be look like this.